How To Accept Credit Cards Online

 - Types Of Payment Processors

 - How To Accept Online Payments With A Website

 - Accepting Online Payments Without A Website

 - Beyond Credit Cards: Alternative Online Payment Methods

 Five Questions To Ask Before You Start

 It’s really important, before you dive headlong into any kind of financial investment in your business, to sit down and make sure that you know what you want and what you need.
 I say that a lot, but with selling online it’s especially important to look before you leap because if you get any component of your setup wrong, redoing it will cost time and money.

 - Do you already have a website?
 If yes, do you like your website?
 Would you rather abandon it for a better site with more features?
-If you already have a site and don’t want to go through the effort of creating a new site to sell a handful of products, payment buttons or plug-ins are better options.
-If you don’t have a site or you don’t mind nixing your current site in favor of something better, shopping cart software might meet the brief nicely.
+If you already have a site and don’t want to go through the effort of creating a new one to sell a handful of products, payment buttons or plug-ins are better options.
+If you don’t have a site or you don’t mind nixing your current one in favor of something better, shopping cart software might be a better solution.
 But of course, you don’t need a website to accept payments online.
 We’ll talk about all of these options more below.

 Once you’ve got the answers to these questions and a list of the features you need and want, it’s time to actually start looking at your options.
 One of your primary considerations should be finding a payment processor.
 However, depending on your business model, you might want to first look at what kind of ecommerce options work for you and then select a payment processor from the available options.

 We’ll begin by talking about payment processors and go on to look at what other software or platforms you should explore.